-As a volunteer you must remember that any time you enter a facility, you enter an environment that could potentially be dangerous.
+As a volunteer you must remember that any time you enter a facility, you enter an environment that has the potential for danger.
 Although you are a volunteer, there is still the possibility that you may observe the use of force while at the facility or need to request assistance that may lead to the use of physical force.